longwuyuan/devops_example_1/README.md

 # PREFERRED SOLUTION

+- If this was a real production wordpress, then it is better to use Terraform
 - Create a VPC with Public & Private subnet in terraform
 - Create subnets in 2 availability Zones for HA in terraform
 - Create 1 Server in each Public subnet with RacherOS as the AMI in terraform